-In the Super Stocks’ first season, Harry Rice beat out former Grand American star Brian McCarthy for the points championship.
+In the Super Stocks, Harry Rice beat out former Grand American driver Brian McCarthy for the points championship.
 Rice won 4 times – including 3 out of the first 5 to start the season.
 He capped the season with a non-point 50 lap win during the Race of Champions weekend which the Modifieds had off.
 Mike Lovetere won the longest race of the year – the Firecracker 100 held on Wednesday July 30th.

 On May 3rd, Rae Ann Williams became the first female to qualify for a feature event in Speedbowl history.
 It was the second race of the season.
 Rae didn’t fair too well in the main event, she finished a disappointing 22nd.

 The NEMA midgets again made a visit to the shoreline oval.
 This season’s 25 lap event was won by Butch Walsh in early May.
-The New England Mini Modifieds (now Pro4 Modifieds) touring series returned during the Super Stock 100 event in July.
+The New England Mini Modifieds (now Pro-4 Modifieds) returned during the Super Stock 100 event in July.
 The 25 lap feature was won by Ron St. Ives.

 Rain cancelled 5 of the 7 events scheduled from Memorial Day weekend until the 4th of July.